mehdichaouch/pi-boot-script/README.md

 * make the Linux (root) partition take up the remaining space on the card
 * set file permissions for hidden files in /home/pi (if any were moved there) as non-executable, and for SSH public keys as private
 * set the timezone
 * set the hostname, based on the hardware generation and CPU serial number: a Pi 3 with serial 2c45df gets hostname *pi3-2c45df*.
-Or if NEW\_HOSTNAME\_COMPANY was set to *enron*, the hostname becomes *pi3-enron-2c45df*
+Or if new\_hostname\_tag was set to *basement*, the hostname becomes *pi3-basement-2c45df*
 * turn SSH on
 * set the WIFi country
 * solve a locale-mixing problem for SSH logins (warnings like `locale: Cannot set LC_CTYPE to default locale: No such file or directory` when you open a manpage or install a package)